Installation of FeatureHub

 We provide and maintain database migrations scripts for Postgres, MySQL, MariaDB, and Oracle.

-Other databases can potentially be added, please feel free to lodge a ticket on our Github Issues register, particularly if you are willing to test it out.
+Other database types can potentially be added, please feel free to lodge a ticket on our GitHub

 To get you up and going quickly, we have created a number of different Docker options using Docker-Compose.

 You can check for the latest versions here